Would you like to learn how to fix White Balance in Photoshop in a few clicks?

 - Select in Curves Dialog box pipette “Point Gray” and click on a marker from step 5.

-White balance corrected.
+White balance fixed.

 MORE EXPOSURE RESOURCES